AndrewJGregory/email-job-reports/README.md

 ### Cool code snippet

 All of the career coaches have different students assigned to them.
 To make it easier for all of us, I decided to sort the number of jobs each of our students have applied to.
-In this way we can know how everybody is doing while focusing on our students in particular.
-Given that `STUDENTS` object, I take advantage of pass by reference to DRY up my code:
+In this way we can know how everybody is doing while focusing on our own students in particular. **'a', 'j', and 'd' are all the first letters of the first name of a coach.** Given that `STUDENTS` object, I take advantage of pass by reference to DRY up my code:

 ```js
 const sortStudents = students => {